Tharindu714/Prototype-Shape-Drawing-Application/README.md

 # 🙌 Final notes

-This project is both a learning tool and a small production-worthy demo: it shows **how prototypes let you spawn complex objects quickly while preserving clean templates**.
-Paste your UML and GUI screenshot in the sections above, and you’ll have a beautiful, presentation-ready README for your repository. 🎉
+This project is both a learning tool and a small production-worthy demo: it shows **how prototypes let you spawn complex objects quickly while preserving clean templates** 🎉